SGCB/DMD-instalador/README.txt

 The Servlet container is mandatory to be restarted and the installer thereafter.

-Sixth step copies the EDMCrosswalk.java file from packages to work and the dspace oai api file to work.
+Sixth step copies the EDMCrosswalk.java/ESECrosswal.java file from packages to work and the dspace oai api file to work.
+The schema to compile will be asked for: EDM or ESE.
-A set of edm specific parameters will be asked and the java file modified:
+A set of EDM/ESE specific parameters will be asked and the java file modified:
 An url for the element edm.rights.
 For the edm.types words to be matched against the dc.types values and replaced by their type.
 The java file is compiled and add to the jar file.